amitrai99/requirejs-demo/README.md

 requirejs-demo
 ==============

-AMD and requirejs example.
+AMD and requirejs sample.

-As of now (2013) JavaScript does not allow us to define and create modules natively using some ECMAScript API.
+As of now (2013) JavaScript does not allow us to define and create modules natively using any ECMAScript API.

-AMD (Asynchronous Module Definition) is a JavaScript API for defining and loading JS modules in an asyncronous way.
+[AMD] (https://github.com/amdjs/amdjs-api/wiki/AMD) (Asynchronous Module Definition) was created to provide a standard API for defining and loading JS modules asynchronously.
+It is more suited for browser based environment.

 RequireJS implements the AMD API.